 This Course is an introduction to the American Federal and State legal systems.
 Students will learn about the Constitution and the 3 Branches of Government it creates: Legislative, Executive, and Judicial.
-Topics include: jurisdiction, statutes, case law, and specific areas of the law.
-This Course is designed for all students: legal studies majors, and also those taking it as an elective.
+Topics include jurisdiction, statutes, case law, and specific areas of the law.
+This Course is designed for all students: legal studies majors, and those taking it as an elective.

-LAW105 Estate Administration and Probate Practice
+LAW 105 Estate Administration and Probate Practice

 Students learn the role that wills, trusts and powers of attorney play in the management of personal assets.
-Further, students become thoroughly familiar with the procedures employed to open, manage, and close Decedents' Estates, Conservatorship, Guardianships, Small Estates, and Refusal of Letters.
+Additionally, students will become familiar with the procedures employed to open, manage and close decedents' estates.
+Other topics include the role of the fiduciary, intestacy and long term care.

-Prerequisite: LAW101; ACC111 strongly recommended.
+Prerequisite: LAW101